When to obtain consent

 - the information must be disclosed regardless of whether consent is given, for example if a court order or other legal obligation requires disclosure.

-Consent from under 16s
+Consent from those under 16

 For a person to be able to give or refuse consent to the sharing of their information, they must be considered competent and have the mental capacity to make that decision.